samiulengineer/road_segmentation/README.md

 ### **Training**

 After setup the required package run the following experiment.
 The experiment is based on combination of parameters passing through `argparse` and `config.yaml`.

-An example is given below.
+1. An example is given below.
 Ignore gpu statement if you don't have gpu.
+2. During training some new directories will be created; `csv_logger`, `logs`, `model` and `prediction`.
+3. You can check the prediction of validation images inside the `prediction > YOUR_MODELNAME > validation`.
+4. You must paste the dataset in the `data` directory inside your `root directory`

 ```
+python project/train.py  \
-python project/train.py --root_dir YOUR_ROOT_DIR \
+    --root_dir YOUR_ROOT_DIR \
     --dataset_dir YOUR_ROOT_DIR/data/ \
-    --model_name unet \
+    --model_name fapnet \
     --epochs 10 \
     --batch_size 3 \
     --gpu YOUR_GPU_NUMBER \
-    --experiment cfr \
+    --experiment road_seg \
 ```

 ### **Testing**

-Run following command for test the model on test dataset.
+Thus, model checkpoint will be saved in the model directory.
+This checkpoint is required for testing purpose.
+Run following command to test the model on test dataset.

+1. You can check the prediction of test images inside the `prediction > YOUR_MODELNAME > test`.
+2.

 ```
 python project/test.py \
     --dataset_dir YOUR_ROOT_DIR/data/ \
-    --model_name unet \
+    --model_name fapnet \
     --load_model_name MODEL_CHECKPOINT_NAME \
-    --experiment cfr \
+    --experiment road_seg \
     --gpu YOUR_GPU_NUMBER \
     --evaluation False \
 ```

-### **Evaluation**
+### **Evaluation on Image**

-Run following command for evaluate the model without any mask.
+If you have the images without mask, we need to do data pre-preprocessing before passing to the model checkpoint.
+In that case, run the following command to evaluate the model without any mask.

+1. You can check the prediction of test images inside the `prediction > YOUR_MODELNAME > eval`.

 ```
 python project/test.py \
-    --dataset_dir YOUR_ROOT_DIR/data/ \
+    --dataset_dir YOUR_IMAGE_DIR/ \
-    --model_name unet \
+    --model_name fapnet \
     --load_model_name MODEL_CHECKPOINT_NAME \
-    --experiment cfr \
+    --experiment road_seg \
     --gpu YOUR_GPU_NUMBER \
     --evaluation True \
 ```

 ### **Evaluation on Video**

+Our model also can predict the road from video data.
 Run following command for evaluate the model on a video.

 ```
 python project/test.py \
-    --dataset_dir YOUR_ROOT_DIR/data/ \
+    --video_path PATH_TO_YOUR_VIDEO \
-    --model_name unet \
+    --model_name fapnet \
     --load_model_name MODEL_CHECKPOINT_NAME \
-    --experiment cfr \
+    --experiment road_seg \
     --gpu YOUR_GPU_NUMBER \
     --evaluation True \
-    --video_path PATH_TO_YOUR_VIDEO \
 ```

 ## **Results**